Municipal Climate Learning Group

 Does your municipality need help taking on climate change challenges?
 The Municipal Climate Learning Group (MCLG) is designed to support all municipalities across Nova Scotia in their efforts to address climate challenges and opportunities.

-By joining the MCLG, you will be part of a province-wide network of municipalities working together to tackle climate change, share best practices and advocate for municipal needs.
+As an extension of Clean Foundation’s Community Climate Capacity Program, the MCLG offers municipal staff and elected officials opportunities to be part of a province-wide network of municipalities working together to tackle climate change, share best practices and advocate for municipal needs.

 Who can participate?